pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-# pdjr-skplugin-meta-injector
+# pdjr-skplugin-metadata

-Inject meta data into Signal K.
+Initialise, maintain and preserve Signal K metadata.

 ## Description

-Signal K's default approach to metadata initialisation leverages the general-purpose defaults mechanism which processes delta updates from the initialisation file ```baseDeltas.json```.
-As the volume of metadata required for initialisation increases the maintenance of a single initialisation file rapidly becomes unwieldy and error-prone.

-__pdjr-skplugin-meta-injector__ provides an alternative approach for metadata initialisation based on snippets served by the system resource provider from a custom resource repository.
+__pdjr-skplugin-meta-injector__ implements a repository-based metadata persistence scheme which supports metadata intialisation, editing of metadata across all Signal K paths and the peristence of dynamic changes to the system's metadata resource.

+The plugin uses the Signal K resource provider as a metadata repository manager and at any one time operates within the context of a single resource type.
+Multiple metadata resource types can be purposed for different consumer requirements, for instance, multi-language support.

-For a file system backed resource provider, each snippet will be the content of a JSON text file in the resource folder associated with the metadata resource type.
+For a file system backed resource provider, the metadata managed by the plugin is simply a collection of JSON text files stored in the resource folder associated with a particular metadata resource type.
-A database backed resource provider might persist metadata snippets as records in database.

-Using the Signal K default file system backed resource provider a metadata initialisation resource consists of a folder of text files.
-A text file named '*path*' contains either metadata properties for a single terminal key whilst a file named '*path*.' contains metadata properties that should applied to all terminal keys below *path* in the Signal K data hierarchy.
+Within this resource folder, a text file named '*path*' contains metadata properties for the specified Signal K key whilst a file named '*path*.' (note the trailing period) contains metadata properties that apply to all terminal keys below *path* in the Signal K data hierarchy.
+You can see an example of this hierarchical decomposition mechanism below.

+The plugin optionally supports an update tracker which persists dynamic metadata changes to the repository and a snapshot mechanism which saves all system metadata to some resource type.

+The plugin configuration interface includes a simple metadata editor which allows syntax guided and syntax free editing of metadata.

+## Hierarchical decomposition example

-By way of illustration, my ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.
+My ship has five fluid storage tanks: a waste tank, two fresh water tanks and two fuel tanks.
 I want to support a common alarm annunciation strategy across all tanks, and common, but different, alert zones for each of the different fluid types.
-Of course, each tank has its own unique collection of names.
+Each tank has its own unique collection of names.

 The metadata for my five tanks is organised in the following way.